soIipsist/gimme-those-pics-bot/README.md

 <div align="center">
   <img src="imgflip.jpg" alt="Image Description" width="400">
   <h6>
-    A simple Discord bot for downloading attachments as a ZIP file.
+    Need your memes, GIFs, and cat pics all in one tidy archive?
+    Let this Discord bot take care of the hard work for you! 😼🌈
   </h6>
 </div>